eecs-330/winter2020/pages/reflections.md

 > I wish this course put more of a focus onto teaching HTML, CSS, and Javascript.
 I understand that it’s hard to dedicate class time to this, however now that the course is over I still feel as if I’ve not be adequately prepared to use these languages.
 I wish there was either some other CS course as a pre-requisite that taught these languages more thoroughly, or i wish maybe that HCI would spend more time teaching it (perhaps if HCI was expanded to be a sequence of 2 classes, then the first could focus more on those languages and then the second on using them for HCI?).
 >
 > Also as far as studio goes I wish they explained github more.
 I still don’t know how to use it.
 Every time I need to work on my project I just re-download the whole thing into a new folder somewhere in my downloads.
 My group tried to show me how to use it with terminal but it wasn’t really working, so I’ve just kept on doing it this way, which obviously isn’t ideal.
+>
+> I came in having no experience with html, css, or JavaScript, and I think many others were in the same boat.
+I don’t think that lecture gave me a great foundation in learning these and I think a bit more of a focus on those skills upfront may have been nice.
+Others may not agree, but maybe some small but lore frequent assignments in addition to more cumulative ones to help us build up these skills would be nice.
+Alternatively, perhaps splitting up the course into a web programming course where we learn those hard skills and then an HCI design course where we learn about the design process and integrate it into a large final project may work.

-# 4. Accountability
+# 3. Reflections on Students Accountability
 Student accountability to (a) doing the readings, (b) attending the lectures, and (c) being accountable to other members of the group remains a challenge.
 I made a few decisions in this regard:
-1. As an experiment, I dropped the in-class quizzes (thus making attendance optional).
+1. As an experiment, I dropped the in-class quizzes (which effectively made attendance seem "optional" to students).
 Attendance was pretty poor during the second half of the quarter and hovered around 40-60 students.
 In some regards, this made students less accountable, but it also made it feel like only the students who wanted to attend actually attended, which felt like a relief (in relation to last year, where students communicated to me in many different ways that they didn't want to be there).
-For me, lectures remain a challenge, and I need to dedicate a lot more attention to making them more interactive and engaging.
+2. For me, lectures remain a challenge, and I need to dedicate a lot more attention to making them more interactive and engaging.
-2. There were some issues with group accountability (which surfaced in a variety of anonymous Piazza posts), so I implemented a policy where students had to [allocate 100 points across their teammates](https://hci330.github.io/winter2020/assignments/p9) based on their relative contributions.
+3. There were some issues with group accountability (which surfaced in a variety of anonymous Piazza posts), so I implemented a policy where students had to [allocate 100 points across their teammates](https://hci330.github.io/winter2020/assignments/p9) based on their relative contributions.
 These were anonymous.
 I think this worked pretty well.
 I took 10-20 points away from any student who clearly did not contribute, depending on the circumstances.
 4 students fell into this category, with a few on the border.
-3. In the future, I will add this to the syllabus with a strong emphasis that free-riding will will not be tolerated.
+4. In the future, I will add this to the syllabus with a strong emphasis that free-riding will will not be tolerated.

 Some notable quotes: